zkud/toolbox/README.md

 Basic aider with ollama configs, it's an AI assistant to streamline productivity.

-- nvim

-Dockerized nvim + custom configs for some basic editing.

-- nvim-rust
+- nvim, nvim-lua, nvim-rust

-nvim + custom configs + rust plugins build for some the rust development.
+Dockerized nvim + custom configs for some basic editing + depencies for development.

 - ollama-review